 How can you tell if you or someone you know has depression?

 Some major signs of depression include: anxiety, feeling worthless, helpless or guilty, erratic behaviour (loss of interest in enjoyable activities), fatigue, changes in appetite (undereating or overeating), sleep disturbances (sleeping too little or too much), loss of focus and concentration, and thoughts of suicide.
-A person may or may not show all these symptoms at the same time.
 Anyone who has had these symptoms for a long period of time should immediately seek professional help before it gets worse.

 People who have been through difficult life situations (loss, unemployment, psychological trauma) are most susceptible to depression.
-Sometimes, depression “runs in the family”.
-Although there is no concrete evidence of a gene causing depression, it has been found that relatives of people with severe depression are somewhat more likely to suffer from depression than others.
+Although there is no concrete evidence of a gene causing depression, it has been found that relatives of people with severe depression are more likely to suffer from depression than others.
 Depression can also be caused by other major conditions like cancer or AIDS.
 Certain prescription drugs (like barbiturates, benzodiazepines, isotretinoin) have also been found to cause depression for some people.
 Substance abuse is also a major cause of depression; around 30% of people with substance abuse problems also have depression.

 If not treated properly and with haste, depression can turn into a disaster.
 Distinguishing between a general case of sadness or unhappiness and clinical depression can be tricky.
 It is not easy to tell if a person is actually depressed or just “going through a phase”.
 It can start with a situation as simple as getting fired but can quickly turn into a grave situation where the person who got fired commits suicide after being depressed.
 It is important to notice the early signs of depression.
 If you or someone you know has been showing any of the symptoms mentioned earlier, you should immediately seek/advise professional help.